sarah-you/c0323-code-solutions/es6-classes/es6-classes-quiz-notes.md

 - What are JavaScript classes? an abstraction over existing prototypical inheritance mechianism; a "factory" for objects;
+templates for creating instances;

 - When would you want to use a class? when we want to pass in reusable data to other objects;
+to extend functionality and transform/morph them to multiple different ways;

 - How do you declare a class?
 similar to objects or function syntax; write the keyword class, class name and opening/closing curly brace with constructor and methods inside the code block;